Big cup, small machine? Here's what Nespresso can really do.

 It's typically smooth, mild, and made for sipping.

-But in European coffee culture, a lungo—which is about 3.7 oz—is often seen as the regular, longer version of an espresso.
+But in European coffee culture, a lungo, which is about 3.7 oz, is often considered the standard, longer version of an espresso.

 Nespresso Cape Town lungo coffee.